fxp-jim/HorizonDocs/Horizon User Guide/H. Bill of Materials (BOM)/Add Procedural Steps in Bill of Materials (BOM) Record.md

 1. **Create a Bill of Materials (BoM) Record**:

-    - Refer to the guide on [Creating a Bill of Materials (BOM) Record](Creating%20a%20Bill%20of%20Materials%20(BOM)%20Record.md) to set up your BOM.
+    - Refer to the guide on [Create a Bill of Materials (BOM) Record](Create%20a%20Bill%20of%20Materials%20(BOM)%20Record.md) to set up your BOM.
 2. **Access the Procedure Tab**:

     - Once your BOM record is created, navigate to the **Procedure** tab located next to the **Sources/Yields** tab.